St. Landry Parish Profile

 4-H Youth Development

-The 4-H program recognizes youth as important and valuable resources in communities.
+The 4-H program recognizes youth as important and valuable resource in communities.
 Through civic engagement and meaningful leadership roles, youth can develop life skills and social responsibility along with becoming more aware of what their community needs.
-Through the Junior Leader Club “Hunger and Poverty” service project; members conducted hygiene and nonperishable food supply drives, made hygiene bags for mens shelter and community blessing boxes, and donated food to local food bank.
-As a result, 100 hygiene bags were made and 10 boxes of food was donated.
+Through the Junior Leader Club “Hunger and Poverty” service project; members conducted hygiene and nonperishable food supply drives, made hygiene bags for men’s shelter as well as community and schools blessing boxes/closets, and donated food to local food bank.
+As a result, 150 hygiene bags were made and 20 boxes of food were donated.

 Agriculture and Natural Resources

 St. Landry Parish is the most diversified parish in the state; nearly every major crop grown in the state is grown here.
-Soybeans, Sugarcane, & Rice are the leading crops planted in the parish, with 73,000, 28,000, & 27,000 acres grown annually, respectively.
-Crawfish production in 2023 showed 35,900 acres in ponds and over 23 million pounds produced.
+Soybeans, Sugarcane, and Rice are the leading crops planted in the parish, with 62,000, 28,000, and 28,000 acres grown annually, respectively.
+Crawfish production in 2024 showed 38,508 acres in ponds and over 19 million pounds produced.
 The livestock industry also has a great presence in St. Landry with equine and beef cattle production.
 St. Landry Parish is home to one of only seven livestock sale barns in the state and one of only four horse racing tracks.
-In May of 2022, St. Landry Parish was designated as the “Equine Capital of Louisiana.”
+In May 2022, St. Landry Parish was designated as the “Equine Capital of Louisiana.”

 Whom We Reach: